3-Step workshops transforming academic anxieties into healing, writing prosperity, and publishing.

 Liberate Your Research Workshops

-Workshops catering to scholars of color that foster radical collective care and writing prosperity.
+Workshops catering to graduate students and faculty that foster radical collective care and writing prosperity.

 Standard Workshop

 This 3-4 hour workshop can accommodate any number of participants.
 It relies on collective care and support to revel in the beauty of writing prosperity and perseverance.
-The activities foster strategies for healing from academic oppression; naming and claiming one’s core beliefs, perspectives, and ideas; and affirming one’s imaginative theories and methodologies in writing and analysis.
+The activities foster strategies for healing from academic anxieties; naming and claiming one’s analysis; and affirming one’s imaginative theories, methods, and interventions in writing and publishing.

 Customized Workshops

 Customized Workshops are organized for specific kinds of challenges.
 For example, customized workshops for the Center for Middle Eastern Studies at the University of California, Berkeley and the Association of Feminist Anthropologists focused on the particular kinds of academic challenges scholars in these distinct fields face.
-Another customized workshop supported scholars persevere through struggles around racial oppression and isolation on campus while achieving writing prosperity.
+Another customized workshop supported scholars persevere through struggles around isolation on campus and non-belonging while achieving writing prosperity.

 Customized Workshops

 Customized Workshops are organized for specific kinds of challenges.
 For example, customized workshops for the Center for Middle Eastern Studies at the University of California, Berkeley and the Association of Feminist Anthropologists focused on the particular kinds of academic challenges scholars in these distinct fields face.
-Another customized workshop supported scholars persevere through struggles around racial oppression and isolation on campus while achieving writing prosperity.
+Another customized workshop supported scholars persevere through struggles around isolation and non-belonging on campus while achieving writing prosperity.

 Workshop Series

-Entails working with a group of writers over a period of time to pursue each scholars’ particular writing goal while fostering collective support and comraderie.
+Entails working with a group of writers over a period of time to pursue each scholars’ particular writing goal while fostering collective support and comradery.

 About Dr. Nadine Naber

 Dr. Nadine Naber is a public scholar, author, and teacher from Al-Salt, Jordan and the Bay Area of California.
 Dr. Naber has co-created connections, research, and activism among scholars of color and social movements for the past 25 years.
 She is author/co-author of five books, an expert author for the United Nations; co-founder of the organization Mamas Activating Movements for Abolition and Solidarity (MAMAS); co-author of the forthcoming book, *Pedagogies of the Radical Mother* (Haymarket Press); and founder of programs such as the Arab and Muslim American Studies Program at the University of Michigan and the Arab American Cultural Center at the University of Illinois.
-Her work has been recognized through awards such as the Lifetime Achievement Prize from the American Studies Association (2022), the Y-Women’s Leadership Award, and awards from foundations such as Macarthur, Ford, Russell Sage, Open Societies, and Andrew W. Mellon.
+Her work has been recognized through awards such as the Lifetime Achievement Prize from the American Studies Association (2022), the Marguerite Casey Freedom Scholar Award (2024), the Y-Women’s Leadership Award, the University of Illinois University Scholar Award (2024), and awards from foundations such as Macarthur, Ford, Russell Sage, Open Societies, and Andrew W. Mellon.

 Insights & Strategies

-Dr. Naber shares her insights and strategies for healing from academic oppression and fostering writing prosperity.
+Dr. Naber shares her insights and strategies for healing from academic anxieties and fostering writing prosperity.

 The Uncharted Path: Navigating the Clandestine Gatekeeping of BIPOC Scholarship